QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 #### Constructors

-We usually fill attributes in a magic method called constructor.
+We usually fill attributes in a magic method called the constructor.

 ```php!
 class Person {